Difference Between Wheat and Whole Wheat

 The term whole wheat addition intimates that the entire grain, including bran, endosperm, and grain, is used with the kernel to prepare the product.

-The whole wheat comparatively contains a lighter texture.
-Whole wheat does not contain any other grain addition, and it contains only the wheat grain components.
-It is considered to be fiber-rich and healthy.
+Whole wheat comparatively contains a lighter texture.
+Whole wheat does not contain any other grain addition, and it contains only wheat grain components.
+It is considered to be fibre-rich and healthy.

 Whole wheat is used in various preparations and is consumed in most parts of the world.
 Most people depend on whole wheat for their complex carbohydrate intake.

 People have varying preferences for wheat and whole wheat consumption.
-It is various with personal liking and choice in place of wheat consumption.
+It varies with personal liking and choice in place of wheat consumption.
 Whole wheat has an average of 4.2 grams of fat per 100 grams of wheat.

 whole wheat